bbauska/W3Cx-3of5/README.md

 First, before writing the application, I want to talk a little bit about data URLs.

-So data URLs are strange set of characters like that ,and if you select them and paste them in the address bar you can see a small red icon.
+Data URLs are strange set of characters like that ,and if you select them and paste them in the address bar you can see a small red icon.
 And you can use this everywhere where you would have use an http://URL.

 If I use this image here, I can using it in JSBin for example, and if I add the image here I can see that the content of the image, the pixels, are encoded in the URL itself.